MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

 At a high level, the Coordinator is the component that glues all the other components together.
-It is the sole holder of interesting resources, such as: the controllers(s), which are used to drive around what COMPUTE and STORAGE do, the Catalog (which I use as a proxy for "all persistent environment state" he), and the Timestamp Oracle.
+It is the sole holder of interesting resources, such as: the controllers(s), which are used to drive around what COMPUTE and STORAGE do, the Catalog (which I use as a proxy for "all persistent environment state" here), and the Timestamp Oracle.
 The Coordinator mediates access to those resources, by only allowing operations that flow through it's event loop to access and modify those resources.
 Among other things, handling of client queries is sequentialized by the main loop, as well as handling responses/status updates from the controllers/clusters.

 The messages/operations that pass through the event-loop fall into these
 categories: